SubtleTechnology/AmniconExample/README.md

 # AmniconExample
-An example of .NET Core WebApi 3.0
+An example of .NET Core WebApi 3.0 for an Event